Published in Glaucoma

 Marijuana

 Given the side effects of increased risk for emphysema and lung cancer, in addition to loss of concentration and coordination, it would be best to advise patients against using marijuana for the purpose of lowering IOP.
-Long-term studies have also shown no proven effect on glaucoma.13
+Long-term studies have also shown no proven effect on glaucoma.22

 Recommended foods and drink for glaucoma patients

-Nitrate rich leafy greens
+Nitrate-rich leafy greens

 Dietary nitrates increase nitric oxide (NO), an area of recent increased interest for POAG therapeutics.
-In POAG, the endogenous NO pathway is suspected to be compromised and a diet rich in leafy greens, such as spinach, kale, Swiss chard, lettuce, arugula, may offer an alternative pathway to increase NO production.
+In POAG, the endogenous NO pathway is suspected to be compromised, and a diet rich in leafy greens, such as spinach, kale, Swiss chard, lettuce, and arugula, may offer an alternative pathway to increase NO production.

 Fruits and vegetables

 Given the associated correlation between glaucoma and systemic diseases, such as diabetes and heart disease, it makes sense that a heart-healthy diet of fruits and vegetables may help decrease the risk of glaucoma.
-A good mantra to remember: “If it’s good for your heart, it’s good for glaucoma.
-If it’s good for your brain, it’s good for glaucoma.”16
+Additionally, Li et al. have shown that diabetes plays a significant role in poorer outcomes after glaucoma management surgery.2

 Tea

-Ginkgo Biloba
+Ginkgo biloba

-Ginkgo biloba has been found to affect several different pathways of importance to glaucoma, including increasing ocular blood flow, improving retinal ganglion cell survival, and protecting against oxidative stress.
-Multiple studies have shown improved visual function and decreased progression of visual field loss in patients with glaucoma.18 However, a recent study in China found ginkgo biloba had no effects on patients with normal-tension glaucoma.19
+Multiple studies have shown improved visual function and decreased progression of visual field loss in patients with glaucoma.28 However, a recent study in China found ginkgo biloba had no effects on patients with normal-tension glaucoma.29

 Saffron

-Moderate Exercise
+Moderate exercise

-A meta-analysis revealed that exercise in sedentary people had a greater effect on lowering IOP than in those who were already active.23 Stress that exercise has an even greater effect on lowering eye pressure in your patients who are not active than in those who are currently active.
+Stress that exercise has an even greater effect on lowering eye pressure in your patients who are not active than in those who are currently active.36

-What to tell your patient
+What to tell your glaucoma patient

-Based on the current research, there are several recommendations that can be made for your glaucoma patients beyond the conventional medical therapies.
 In addition to counseling your patients on the importance of good compliance with topical therapies and follow-up visits, consider inquiring about their daily caffeine intake, diet, and physical activity level.
 The science supports limiting coffee, eating your fruits and vegetables (particularly those leafy greens), and a routine of moderate physical activity.

-Patients should be advised to:
+Glaucoma patients should be advised to:

 1. Limit coffee to one cup and supplement with hot tea, which has been shown to have beneficial properties.

-2. Add nitrate-rich leafy greens to their diet, including kale, Swiss chard, spinach, collard greens, arugula, lettuce.
+2. Add nitrate-rich leafy greens to their diet, including kale, Swiss chard, spinach, collard greens, arugula, and lettuce.

 4. Avoid excessive amounts of water in short periods of time.